 An aggressive community involvement effort was undertaken to ensure that the community provided input throughout the process.
 The study recommendations were presented to the study Advisory Committee and the public on October 17, 2006.

-Based on the community’s input and consideration of each alternative’s ability to address the project goals, the Implementation Partners made a number of multi-modal recommendations. (see the study’s Executive Summary for a complete listing)
+Based on the community’s input and consideration of each alternative’s ability to address the project goals, the Implementation Partners made a number of multi-modal recommendations.

 The Uptown Transportation Study recommendations were presented to the Board of Directors at its January 11, 2007 meeting.
 It was resolved (Resolution OKI 2007-02) that the high priority transportation recommendations as identified by the Uptown Transportation Study would be considered for inclusion in the OKI 2030 Regional Transportation Plan subject to air quality and Fiscal constraint requirements.